code-dot-org/code-dot-org/SETUP.md

 Windows Subsystem for Linux (WSL) allows you to run a GNU/Linux environment directly on Windows without the overhead of a virtual machine.
 This is the easiest way to get Ruby and other prerequisites running on Windows.

 It is worthwhile to make sure that you are using WSL 2.
-Attempting to use WSL 1 in the past resulted in errors with mysql and pdftk installation.
+Attempting to use WSL 1 in the past resulted in errors with mysql installation.
 In order to use WSL 2, you must be running Windows 10, updated to version 2004, Build 19041 or higher.
 If your Windows update service doesn't give you the update automatically, you can download it [from the Windows download page](https://www.microsoft.com/en-us/software-download/windows10).

 1. Enable WSL ([unabridged WSL instructions here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 You should run Powershell as Administrator for the following commands:
     1. `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`